-One of the big stories making the rounds and raising emotions in the Diabetes Community right now is Eli Lilly's announcement this week that it will launch a new, so-called "authorized generic" version of its Humalog insulin that will be 50% off the very high list price of that life-sustaining medication.
+One of the big stories making the rounds and raising emotions in the Diabetes Community right now is Eli Lilly’s announcement that it’s launching a new, so-called “authorized generic” version of its Humalog insulin that is 50% off the very high list price of that life-sustaining medication.

-We've covered the insulin pricing crisis at length, so there's no need to rehash how big of a systematic issue this is or all that's been done (or hasn't been done) on this front.
-We phoned in to a Lilly press briefing this week, and based on that and our additional reporting, today we bring you answers to a set of pertinent questions on Lilly's new move:
+We’ve covered the insulin pricing crisis at length, so there’s no need to rehash how big of a systematic issue this is or all that’s been done (or hasn’t been done) on this front.
+We phoned in to a Lilly press briefing, and based on that and our additional reporting, today we bring you answers to a set of pertinent questions on Lilly’s new move:

-What's an "authorized generic" insulin?
+What’s an “authorized generic” insulin?
 This is a specific FDA-regulated category.
-When it comes to insulin types, there's a lot of confusing language -- "analogues," "animal insulin," "biosimilars," "follow-on biologics," "generic," and "Wal-Mart insulin."
-Forget about all of that, and just think of it this way: Humalog was the first laboratory grown (analogue insulin) released in 1996, and while there's another version known as Admelog that Sanofi launched last year, the new Lispro product is the first "authorized generic" for Humalog -- meaning it's identical to the original Humalog and didn't need any additional FDA approval; Lilly says it can "just slap on a new label" and let the federal agency know it's done that.
-For detail on the regulatory side of this, here's the official FDA page on "authorized generic" medication.
+When it comes to insulin types, there’s a lot of confusing language — “analogues,” “animal insulin,” “biosimilars,” “follow-on biologics,” “generic,” and “Wal-Mart insulin.”
+Forget about all of that, and just think of it this way: Humalog was the first laboratory grown (analogue insulin) released in 1996, and while there’s another version known as Admelog that Sanofi launched last year, the new Lispro product is the first “authorized generic” for Humalog — meaning it’s identical to the original Humalog and didn’t need any additional FDA approval; Lilly says it can “just slap on a new label” and let the federal agency know it’s done that.
+For detail on the regulatory side of this, here’s the official

 Is it really the same insulin?
 Yes, it is.
 That’s part of what goes into the above-mentioned definition of an “authorized generic.”
 Think of it like water coming out of the same tap, but going into two bottles with different labels.
 Instead of being called Humalog, it’ll simply be labeled as Insulin Lispro.
 Lilly says everything else about the medication itself is the same, from dosage to quality aspects.
 Except one version will carry a list price of 50% less than Humalog, which has been hovering at $274 a vial since May 2017.